cennznet/cennznet-vue-template/README.md

 This project was generated using [Vue CLI](https://cli.vuejs.org/).
 The logic that uses the CENNZnet API is in HelloWorld.vue, which is a [single file component] (https://vuejs.org/v2/guide/single-file-components.html).

+## Live demo

+A live demo hosted on Github Pages can be found [here](https://cennznet.js.org/cennznet-vue-template/)

 ## Project requirements

 [NodeJS](https://nodejs.org/en/)